Voice Overs have for years been the way to carry a narrative through a corporate or online video.

 In this case it was crucial that the messaging could be read and understood by non-native English speakers.
 So several versions were produced and tested with internal stakeholders, each version simplifying and refining the timings of the messages.

-Talk to us to explore how we can help you communicate more effectively in your social media videos.
+Talk to us to explore how we can help you communicate more effectively in your social media or corporate videos.